Motosacoche was founded in 1899, by Henri and Armand Dufaux, in Geneva, Switzerland.

-Motosacoche was once the biggest Swiss motorcycle manufacturer, known also for its MAG (Motosacoche Acacias Geneve) proprietary-engines used by other European motorcycle manufacturers.
+Motosacoche was once the largest Swiss motorcycle manufacturer, known also for its MAG (Motosacoche Acacias Geneve) engines which were used by many British and European motorcycle manufacturers.
+At the height of their powers they had factories in Switzerland, France and Italy, as well as substantial representation in the British Isles.

-From 1900 Motosacoche produced a bicycle auxiliary engine, in a sub-frame that could be installed into a conventional bicycle.
-This looked like an engine in a bag, hence the Motosacoche name, meaning "engine in a bag".
+From 1900 the company produced a bicycle auxiliary engine which were supplied with a sub-frame that could be installed into a conventional bicycle.
+This looked like an engine in a bag, hence the Motosacoche name which translates as meaning "engine in a satchel".

 If you have a query about about this page, or have some information to add, please contact us